JaimeLynSchatz/cfp/README.md

 #Stash of Proposals

-* Need to add files for previous proposals
+* Need to add files for previous proposals (SeaGL)
 * Prepping to submit for OS Feels